Organic Rivendel White Clover

 - Small-leaved grazing clover most persistent in permanent pastures

 - Excellent disease resistance

-White Dutch is short growing but has the greatest persistence and winter hardiness.
+- White Dutch: short plant but has greatest persistence and winter hardiness

-New Zealand is intermediate in height, flowers profusely and has some heat tolerance.
+- New Zealand: intermediate in height, flowers profusely, has some heat tolerance

-Ladino fixes the most nitrogen, is taller and higher yielding, but less persistent than White Dutch.
+- Ladino: fixes the most nitrogen, is taller and higher yielding but less persistent than White Dutch

-Excellent choice for beef or dairy pastures to increase productivity, palatability, intake, protein, and energy.
+Best Use: Excellent choice for beef or dairy pastures to increase productivity, palatability, intake, protein, and energy.
 Not a good choice for horse pastures.
 Can cause bloat.

-Widely adapted, easy to establish, and prefers medium to heavy soils.
+Adaptation: Widely adapted, easy to establish.
+Prefers medium to heavy soils.
 Avoid droughty soils.

-February – May, July 15 – August 30.
+Planting Date: February – May, July 15 – August 30.
 Can be frost-seeded.

-6-8 lbs/acre straight or 1-3 lbs/acre in a mix.
+Seeding: 6-8 lbs/acre straight or 1-3 lbs/acre in a mix.
 Drill or broadcast.
 Do not plant deeper than ¼ in.
 Smaller seed than red clover.
 Most white clovers are aggressive; keep seeding rates low.